connorabbas/basic-framework/README.md

 >__Note:__ Controller methods should only accept dynamic route parameter arguments, the included dependency injection container will only resolve classes established in the constructor.

 ### Requests / User Input
 The framework provides a default `App\Core\Request` class that can be used to interact with user input within your controllers.
-The class will provide basic sanitation on the incoming request inputs, and a simple methods for interacting with the data, rather than using PHP's super globals directly.
+The class will provide basic sanitation on the incoming request inputs, and methods for interacting with the data, rather than using PHP's super globals directly.

 Available `App\Core\Request` methods:
 ```php